Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

 \section{Heterogeneous Label Spaces}

-In this section, we discuss a set of problems that assume different label spaces $\mathcal{Y}$ but same feature spaces $\mathcal{X}$ between source and target datasets.
-For example, in the classification tasks, when the label spaces between datasets are different, there still exists shared knowledge between previous categories (i.e. horse) and new categories (i.e. zebra) that can be used for learning new categories.
+This section discusses the problems that $\mathcal{X}_S=\mathcal{X}_T$ and $\mathcal{Y}_S\neq\mathcal{Y}_T$.
+For example, in the classification tasks, when the label spaces between datasets are different, there still exists shared knowledge between previous categories (e.g. horse) and new categories (e.g. zebra) that can be used for learning new categories.
+The source domain is assumed to be labelled except for the last sub-problem (Section~\ref{sec:HETELself}).